qCring/QuickVtk/docs/content/_docs/articles/implementing-a-vtk-wrapper-class.md

 The `Q_OBJECT` macro is used by the [Meta-Object Compiler (moc)](https://doc.qt.io/qt-5/moc.html) and is required for the signals and slot mechanism, the run-time type information, and the dynamic property system in [Qt](https://www.qt.io/).

 ## Implementing the default Constructor
-Let's declare the default constructor in our `PointSource` header which will be called any time the `PointSource` type is used in [QML](https://doc.qt.io/qt-5/qtqml-index.html)
+Let's declare the default constructor in our `PointSource` header which will be called every time a `PointSource` is created in [QML](https://doc.qt.io/qt-5/qtqml-index.html)

 >quickVtkPointSource.hpp
 {: .hl-caption}